xiehb-evolution/hybrid-effects/README.md

 3. LW/LW vs MIN/LW
 4. LW/LW vs LW/MIN

-The hybrid effect size was calculated in a coordiante system centered at the population mean of a sex:
+The hybrid effect size was calculated as the homozygote-heterozygote phenotypic difference scaled by the population mean of a sex:

 ```
 Hybrid effect size = abs(Mean-of-homozygote - Mean-of-heterozygote) / Mean-of-a-sex